Toyota Gazoo Racing: Models

 Gazoo Racing is involved in the creation of vehicles in three categories.
-GR models are bespoke vehicles, GR Sport models are more entry-level conversions of existing models, and GRMN (Gazoo Racing, tuned by the Meister of the Nürburgring) models are the top-of-the-line, limited production conversions of existing models, including GR vehicles.
+GR models are bespoke vehicles, GR Sport models are sport trims of existing Toyota models, GR Parts models are sport accessories packs of existing Toyota models, and GRMN (Gazoo Racing, tuned by the Meister of the Nürburgring) models are the top-of-the-line, limited production conversions of existing models, including GR vehicles.